bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Each `[MutationObserver](https://dom.spec.whatwg.org/#mutationobserver)` object has these associated concepts:

 -   A callback set on creation.
 -   A node list (a [list](https://infra.spec.whatwg.org/#list) of [nodes](https://dom.spec.whatwg.org/#concept-node)), which is initially empty.
 -   A record queue (a [queue](https://infra.spec.whatwg.org/#queue) of zero or more `[MutationRecord](https://dom.spec.whatwg.org/#mutationrecord)` objects), which is initially empty.

-[MutationObserver/MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver/MutationObserver "The DOM MutationObserver() constructor — part of the MutationObserver interface — creates and returns a new observer which invokes a specified callback when DOM events occur.")
+[MutationObserver/MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver/MutationObserver 'The DOM MutationObserver() constructor — part of the MutationObserver interface — creates and returns a new observer which invokes a specified callback when DOM events occur.')

 In all current engines.